Rangers vs. Guardians Player Props Betting Odds

-Player prop bet options for Marcus Semien, Jose Ramirez and others are listed when the Texas Rangers host the Cleveland Guardians at Globe Life Field on Friday at 8:05 PM ET.
+You can see player prop bet odds for Marcus Semien, Jose Ramirez and others on the Texas Rangers and Cleveland Guardians ahead of their matchup at 4:05 PM ET on Saturday at Globe Life Field.

 Bet on this matchup or its props with BetMGM!